akka/akka/akka-docs/src/main/paradox/typed.md

 This illustrates how Actors can express more than just the equivalent of method calls on Java objects.
 The declared message types and their contents describe a full protocol that can involve multiple Actors and that can evolve over multiple steps.
-The implementation of the chat room protocol would be as simple as the following:
+Here's the implementation of the chat room protocol:

 Scala
 :  @@snip [IntroSpec.scala]($akka$/akka-actor-typed-tests/src/test/scala/docs/akka/typed/IntroSpec.scala) { #chatroom-behavior }